epage/cargo-script-mvs/0000-cargo-script.md

 [drawbacks]: #drawbacks

-At the moment, the doc-comment parsing is brittle, relying on regexes, to extract it and then requires a heavy depedency (a markdown parser) to get the code fence.0
+At the moment, the doc-comment parsing is brittle, relying on regexes, to extract it and then requires a heavy dependency (a markdown parser) to get the code fence.0

 The implicit content of the manifest will be unclear for users.
 We can patch